About Me?

 Finally, this website was made using Hugo & Congo, because they have a beautiful blog setup and I wanted to share my thoughts on stuff via a visually appealing front.

 So far as introductions go, I hope that was half-decent.
-If not, well, I hit Ascendant 1 in Valorant around 2 years ago, I can ice-skate now and maybe my resume might help for more serious stuff.
+If not, I’m playing The Legend of Heroes series since the past few months, I can ice-skate now and maybe my resume might help for more serious stuff.